DIAGNOSIS VIDEO & TRANSCRIPT

-Diagnosing Alzheimer's isn't easy.
-A common Alzheimer's misdiagnosis is NPH (Normal Pressure Hydrocephalus), a curable dementia.
-Nearly 400,000 Americans have NPH, but only about 11,000 have been properly diagnosed and treated.
-See how NPH imitates Alzheimer's as much as 5% of the time.
+Alzheimer’s may just be NPH (Normal Pressure Hydrocephalus), a curable dementia.
+400,000 Americans have NPH.
+Only 11,000 are properly diagnosed.
+See how NPH imitates Alzheimer’s in as many as 5% of the cases.
 Find out what you can do about it.

 TRANSCRIPT: New York – What if someone you know was diagnosed with Alzheimer’s but instead has a condition that can actually be cured?
 There’s a common illness that can imitate Alzheimer’s.
 CBS 2’s Dr. Holly Phillips explains.

 Barbara Adus: “I started to have balance problems.
 I would fall constantly.”